ReHLDSorg/.github/profile/README.md

 ## 📄 License

-All our projects are open-source and licensed under the [GNU General Public License v3.0](LICENSE).
+All our projects are open-source and licensed under the [MIT](LICENSE).

 ## 🌐 Join the Discussion